dbeck121/CPI-Helper-Chrome-Extension/README.md

 ### 2.1.0
 - [Feature] There is a very limited plugin engine that you can use to add features to CPI-Helper. (see [plugin readme](plugins/README.md))
-- [Feature] Syntax highlghting for SQL in Payloads
+- [Feature] Syntax highlighting for SQL in Payloads
 - [Improvement] Shows size of payload in inline trace body viewer
 - [Improvement] Info tab has more info in inline trace